-Henry Louis Gates, Jr., and Andrew S. Curran discuss the invention of race and its worldwide effects, including impacts in the American Southwest.
+The School for Advanced Research hosts Henry Louis Gates, Jr. (Harvard University), and Andrew S. Curran (Wesleyan University) for an SAR President’s Lecture about the search for a scientific understanding of the concept of race in eighteenth-century Europe.
+Drs.
+Gates and Curran will address the origins of anti-Black racism and colorism and its impacts worldwide, including the American Southwest.
 Their evaluations of a series of European essays from 1739 on “sources of ‘blackness'” were published in a book titled Who’s Black and Why?
 (Harvard University Press) in 2022.
-Drs.
-Gates and Curran have held this conversation at lecture venues around the country, but never in New Mexico, until now.

 Henry Louis Gates, Jr., is the author of numerous books and has written extensively on the history of race and anti-Black racism in the Enlightenment.
 His most recent works include Stony the Road, and The Black Church.
 He is the Alphonse Fletcher University Professor and Director of the Hutchins Center for the African and African American Research at Harvard University.